-The "mix" of property transactions each quarter is shown in Table 2.2.1 and illustrated in Figure 2.2.1.
+The "mix" of property transactions in each quarter is shown in Table 2.2.1 and illustrated in Figure 2.2.1.
 (N.B.
 Due to rounding, the total figure may not always add up to precisely 100%.)

 The proportion of transactions in each category varies from one quarter to the next.
-In the second quarter of 2014, the highest proportion of transactions was for three bedroom bungalows and three bedroom houses.
+In the fourth quarter of 2014, the highest proportion of transactions was for three bedroom bungalows (exluding the "Other" category).